6 Unique Garden Tours in Sonoma County

 Western Hills Garden in Occidental, California

-Set within a redwood forest, this horticultural hotspot features winding paths, 60-year-old exotic trees, and lots of color.
-Plant collections from Australia, Asia, South America and Africa include camellias, conifers, dogwoods, ferns, hellebores, lilies, irises, magnolias, maples and rhododendrons.
-Western Hills Garden functions as both a nursery and a gathering place for plant lovers.
+Western Hills is a beloved fixture, originally opened in 1959, and now under the ownership of married couple Hadley Dynak and Kent Strader.
+This three-acre landmark offers seasonal public tours and plant sales set within a redwood forest with winding paths, 60-year-old exotic trees, and lots of color.
+Plant collections from Australia, Asia, South America, and Africa include camellias, conifers, dogwoods, ferns, hellebores, lilies, irises, magnolias, maples, and rhododendrons.

-Tours are by appointment only on Tuesdays and Thursdays, and are $12 per person.
-If you’ll have children in tow, be sure to ask about the garden’s kid-friendly scavenger hunt.
+Tours are by appointment on Saturdays and Sundays, or other days may be accommodated with advance reservations.
+If you’ll have children in tow, ask about the garden’s kid-friendly scavenger hunt.

-These are only six of the gorgeous gardens you can visit in Sonoma County.
-For more ideas, read Visit Sonoma Botanical GardenExplore Sonoma Flowers and Winery Gardens, and 10 Sonoma Wineries with Gorgeous Gardens, or check our listings of Outdoor Activities in Sonoma County and click on Parks/Gardens.
+For more ideas, Visit Sonoma Botanical GardenExplore Sonoma Flowers and Winery Gardens, and find 10 Sonoma Wineries with Gorgeous Gardens.

 Written by Melanie Wynne